-- The member's initial or annual assessment update.
+- The member's initial or annual assessment update

-- The member's annual psychiatric evaluation.
+- The member's annual psychiatric evaluation

-- The member's ISP.
+- The member's ISP

 - Clinical team progress notes, including:

-- Case management progress notes,
+- Case management progress notes

-- Nursing progress notes, and
+- Nursing progress notes

-- Behavioral health medical practitioner progress notes.
+- Behavioral health medical practitioner progress notes

 Mercer requested that all versions of the assessment and/or ISP completed during the review period be submitted.
-In addition, the adult PNOs, administrative entities and/or direct care clinics were asked to identify any cases that did not have an assessment and/or ISP completed during the review period.
+In addition, the adult Provider Network Organizations, administrative entities and/or direct care clinics were asked to identify any cases that did not have an assessment and/or ISP completed during the review period.
 In these cases, progress notes were requested and the records were scored per the QSR MRR tool protocol.
-Mercer requested that, at a minimum, three months of progress notes be provided for each case.